KSAT Medal giveaway with Ernie Zuniga

 🎟️ Cost: FREE to the first 200 people in line

 Arrive early, grab your place in line, and get ready to shout “¡Viva Fiesta!” as you snag this year’s KSAT medal.
-Once they’re gone, they’re gone - so dust off your flower crowns, throw on your brightest Fiesta gear, and meet Ernie Zuniga at Prestige Luxury Automotive for Fiesta vibes and KSAT fun!
+Once they’re gone, they’re gone - so dust off your flower crowns, throw on your brightest Fiesta gear, and meet Ernie Zuniga at FIESTA de Salud with Metro Health for Fiesta vibes and KSAT fun!

 Marty is the KSAT Insider Events Director for KSAT 12.